 Disclosure: I get commissions for purchases made through affiliate links in this post.

-Get 36 songs, coloring pages, and lyrics + 350 activities by Donna & Andy for 75% off.
-The membership with songs from 3 CDs is now only $5.00!
+Get 36 songs, coloring pages, and lyrics + 350 activities by Donna & Andy.
+The membership includes songs from 3 CDs!

 From Donna: Singing at Home is the Best!

 Singing is an important part of children’s music education.

 A young child playing with her toys is just as likely to sing as to talk as part of her play.
 Words don’t matter and the tune may never be sung the same way twice, but it is a form of self-expression and it often comes from a place of deep contentment.

 Children playing together on the playground will naturally incorporate the singsong chant “na na na na na” that can be found in every culture in the world.
 These three tones (so, mi, and la) are so natural and so prevalent that they form the basis for many early childhood game songs.

 Music is the cornerstone for much of the learning that takes place in very young children.
 Clapping rhymes (Patta-cake), lullabies (for soothing), singing the Alphabet (organizing foundational concepts) and songs that develop a vocabulary for the world around them (Old MacDonald, Twinkle, Twinkle) are all foundational building blocks that are more concretely internalized because of the addition of singing and chanting.
 In short, the addition of music helps learning take place and is enjoyable at the same time.

 As a music educator for over 35 years and as a recording and performing artist for over 25 years, to sing with children is a natural part of what I do.
 The original music I write has strong foundations in things that are of interest to children and the events they experience in their every day lives.
 Imaginary characters from my songs have become part of the family as my children and my grandchildren have grown up singing my songs.
 We sing lustily in the van when driving together.
 We have our own concerts and dance parties and celebrate the joy of music in our home.